Email autopsy image

 You don’t listen

 So far, all the issues we’ve looked at can affect your click-through and conversion rates.
-This one can get you into trouble with your country’s data protection regulations.
+This one can get you into actual trouble.

-Yep, we’re taking a look at the businesses that don’t take no for an answer or don’t understand what ‘unsubscribe’ means.
+Yep, we’re taking a look at the businesses that don’t take no for an answer, understand the rules, or don’t know what ‘unsubscribe’ means.

 Buckle in.